amanmanglik/FactorioServerLambda/README.md

-# FactorioServerLambda
+# Tarvis
-Lambda code to listen to discord commands to manage my server EC2 instance
+Lambda code to listen to discord slash commands to manage a EC2 instance with Factorio Server on it.